Timon-R/TRA420_Modeling_2025/docs/climate_module.md

 - `historical_emissions_file`, `solar_forcing_file`, `volcanic_forcing_file`:
   CMIP7 driver tables replayed from 1750 prior to the SSP branch.
-- `landuse_scale_file`/`lapsi_scale_file` and labels: provide scalar tweaks for land-use and LAPSI forcing streams (optional—defaults include the `historical_best` rows).
+- `landuse_scale_file`/`lapsi_scale_file` and labels: provide scalar tweaks for land-use and LAPSI forcing streams.
+These scaling factors are now applied to the “Land use” and “Light absorbing particles on snow and ice” forcing series immediately after Solar/Volcanic overrides, ensuring calibrated land-use and LAPSI forcings carry through every FaIR run.
 - `warming_baselines_file`, `warming_baseline_label`,
   `warming_baseline_column`: retain metadata on the IGCC baseline/target windows for reporting (no extra computation required in the runner).